1

 per

-IRS Requirements For 1031 Exchanges
+Key IRS Requirements for 1031 Exchanges